flet-dev/website/docs/publish/ios.md

 ```

 :::warning
-If copied profile is getting disappeared from `~/Library/MobileDevice/Provisioning Profiles` directory make sure `XCode` process is not running on background.
+If the copied profile disappears from the `~/Library/MobileDevice/Provisioning Profiles` directory, ensure that the Xcode process is not running in the background.
 :::

 Finally, you can use this command to list all installed provisioning profiles, with their names and UUIDs: